Bob Donham

 Robert E. Donham (October 11, 1926 – September 21, 1983) was an American professional basketball player.
 Donham was selected in the third round of the 1950 NBA draft by the Boston Celtics after a collegiate career at Ohio State.
 In four NBA seasons, all with the Celtics, Donham recorded 1,818 points, 1,071 rebounds and 706 assists.
+After his playing career ended, Donham became the junior varsity basketball coach at the University of Washington, where he was working on his doctorate in physical education.
+In 1957, he became the head coach at Bowdoin College.
+He resigned in 1962 to enter the securities business.